 My stay in Santorini was short and sweet and I was on a sunrise ferry the next morning to the island of Ios.
 You may have heard stories of the “party island” in Greece, and the stories are true!
 I had to see for myself.
 I’m not a die-hard party goer, but on a good occasion, it’s fun to let your wild side out 😀

 Apart from the night scene, Ios was stunning!
 The clarity of ocean water here was next level.
-And due to the high volumes of salt in the Aegean Sea, I was pretty well bouncing on top of the surface.
+And due to the high volumes of salt in the Aegean Sea, I was pretty well bouncing on top of the surface, and it reminded me of my itinerary for Crete.

 IOS ISLAND, GREECE – GETTING AROUND + WHAT TO EAT